CrypticRage/embedded-homework/README.md

 ## Design Process

 I started with an existing implementation of a daemon that echoed back messages from multiple clients in a single thread.
-It was written in C in single source file.
+It was written in C, in a single source file.
 When sockets are involved (or anything POSIX related), I like having a working example to reference because it's much easier than just digging through man pages.

-My code is entirely mine, and written in C++ with C calls when needed.
+This code is entirely mine, and written in C++ with C calls when needed.

 ### count (cpp)
 * Contains main() and an infinite loop that blocks on a call to select() after initializing a file descriptor set. select() will return if there is any data available on the file descriptors.
 Initially, this set only contains the master socket.
 Additional sockets are created upon connection from clients.